Best Lung Cancer Treatment in India

 • External Beam Radiation Therapy (EBRT): It directs radiation beams at the tumor from outside the body.
 This treatment usually extends over weeks.

 • Stereotactic Body Radiation Therapy (SBRT): An enhanced radiation therapy that transfers high doses of radiation to the tumor precisely.
-It minimizes damage to healthy tissue surrounding it.
+It minimizes damage to the healthy tissue surrounding it.
 It’s great for small early-stage tumors and for patients unfit for surgery.

 1. Chemotherapy